2024-learn/dns-deep-dive/README.md

       ![Recursive Name Resolution](https://lh4.googleusercontent.com/OGbORicB2r8DRnJNSjkw5hgT2rB6po98XUzrEAiazTbc8iub1SMr9o6gMVHKMCTJvkSnkW02MSpW4_P6G3WduM18M__GadEhrx26TRCQufRf0n3CfRGIWncj1RN48-sOMjnxTxUs)
   - __Caching:__
     - The purpose of caching computing is to temporarily store previously acquired data so that future requests for that data can be served faster.
-    - in the context of DNS, whenever a name is resolved, the resulting DNS information is cached, so it can be used for subsquent requests that take place.
+    - in the context of DNS, whenever a name is resolved, the resulting DNS information is cached, so it can be used for subsequent requests that take place.
 This way, so long as the interesting DNS information remains cached for future requests against the same, data will stop at the system that has cached the data in question.
 This saves the network bandwidth and any resulting latency in DNS lookups.
-    - As soon as the resolver has the authrotative answer, it caches it before forwarding it to the client, which in turn places the resolved data in its own cache as well.
+    - As soon as the resolver has the authoritative answer, it caches it before forwarding it to the client, which in turn places the resolved data in its own cache as well.
     - As a result in the case of e.g. `www.example.com`, for any future requests against that domain, the client will first consult its cache, which includes any recently resolved DNS information, as well as the mappings in the host table.
-If the infomation is not there, then the client will then contact the resolver, which will then check its own cache and return the answer to the client, which then caches the information for future reference.
+If the information is not there, then the client will then contact the resolver, which will then check its own cache and return the answer to the client, which then caches the information for future reference.
 If the information, is not available in either of these caches, then the client will then proceed to sending the usual series of iterative requests until it finds the authoritative answer for `www.example.com`
     - Unsuccessful requests resulting in errors are also cached in what is known as 'negative caching'.
-    - Caching is so important in DNS that dedicated DNS servers (cache-only DNS srevers) exist with a sole purpose of providing the caching function without having any authority over any domains.
+    - Caching is so important in DNS that dedicated DNS servers (cache-only DNS servers) exist with a sole purpose of providing the caching function without having any authority over any domains.
       - They are often present in many network deployments
     - Why is the cache not permanent?
-      - Whether intentional or accidental, changes take place in the configuation of DNS name servers, and those changes can result in incorrect responses due to cached information that is no longer valid. e.g if the IP address of `www.example.com` were to change, the cached domain name would not be able to be resolved, resulting in an error
+      - Whether intentional or accidental, changes take place in the configuration of DNS name servers, and those changes can result in incorrect responses due to cached information that is no longer valid. e.g if the IP address of `www.example.com` were to change, the cached domain name would not be able to be resolved, resulting in an error
         - The value of the __Time To Live (TTL)__ parameter determines the amount of time DNS information remains cached
     - `ipconfig /displaydns` (Windows): Displays the DNS resolver cache content
     - `ipconfig /flushdns` (Windows): Clears the cache
     - DNS caching in Linux is done by dedicated services, such as the Name Service Caching Daemon (ncsd).
-      - first terminal: `sudo ncsd -g`: this command will display the statistics of the DNS cachng daemon
+      - first terminal: `sudo ncsd -g`: this command will display the statistics of the DNS caching daemon
         - `sudo strings /var/cache/nscd/hosts`: displays the DNS information that has been cached
         - `sudo watch -n1 'nscd -g | grep A21 "hosts cache:" | grep "cache hit rate"'`
           - on a second terminal: `export PS1='$`